Welcome to our Haiku Surf Cottage!

 MAUI LOCAL NEWS, WEATHER & SURF REPORTS DURING YOUR STAY:

-Mauiwatch.com & Facebook page: Maui Watch.
+Maui24/7 facebook page and Mauiwatch.com & Facebook page: Maui Watch.
 For the best local news and happenings around the island of Maui.
-If I want to know the most up to date info I always check Maui watch Facebook page first.
+If I want to know the most up to date info I always check these 2 Facebook pages first.
 You can see accidents and highways to avoid, severe weather updates and news.
 This is the first place local residents report happenings around the island.